• Day 2: Wednesday, 6 May

 🚲 Shared mobility: The mobility factory

-Room: ZIEDONIS
+Room: BARONS

 The Mobility Factory shows what it can offer energy communities in an informal setting.